libretime/libretime/docs/user-manual/dashboard.md

 assist technique, in which the LibreTime server's soundcard output is mixed with other sources such as microphones or telephone hybrids on its way to a transmitter, or a separate stream encoder.
-For instance, a live show's host may not wish to cut off a studio discussion in order to play music at a fixed time.
+For instance, a live show's host may not wish to cut off a studio discussion to play music at a fixed time.

 ![](./dashboard-drag-and-drop.png)